particle-iot/docs/src/content/quickstart/monitor-one.md

 ### Power supply

-The small rectangular box contains an international power supply with plug adapters.
+The small rectangular box contains a power supply.

 The DC output is 24 V DC at 1A (24W).
 The connector is a 5.5x2.1mm barrel plug, center positive.

-{{imageOverlay src="/assets/images/monitor-one/power-supply.jpeg" alt="Power supply" class="full-width"}}

 ### USB and wrenches